 If you were to pass away suddenly, what would happen to your business?
-Are you ready to hand it off to a family member, partner or trusted employee?
+Are you ready to hand it over to a family member, partner, or trusted employee?
 If your answer is "no," you're not alone.
-Nearly one in four small business owners say their businesses are not well prepared for their sudden death according to New York Life’s recently released Small Business Insurance Gap survey.
-That's a big number when you consider there are nearly 30 million small businesses in the United States.
+Learn how having an outlined succession plan in place for your small business can help secure your legacy and a smooth transition.

-Now is a good time to audit personnel and their job descriptions, including duties, expectations and performance criteria.
+Now is a good time to audit personnel and their job descriptions, including duties, expectations, and performance criteria.
 Formally designate someone who can show the way in your absence.
-In the survey, 46 percent of respondents said their work would be done by a combination of new and current hires.
-If each critical position (including yours) doesn't have a “stunt double"—and only relies on the deep knowledge of one person to do the job—that's a weakness in your knowledge chain.
-Taking time to cross train employees now is an important step to ensuring a smooth transition down the road.
+If each critical position relies on the deep knowledge of only one person, that's a weakness in your knowledge chain.
+Taking the time to cross-train employees is an important step to ensure a smooth transition down the road.

-Could a new leader—or entire team—step in and keep the place running if you were suddenly out?
-Make sure you have readily accessible, updated information on your business' strategic plan, day-to-day operations, emergency procedures, vendors and other important contacts, and anything else required to keep the wheels in motion.
+Could a new leader, or the entire team, step in and keep the place running if you were suddenly out?
+Make sure you have readily accessible, updated information on your business's strategic plan, day-to-day operations, emergency procedures, vendors and other important contacts, and anything else required to keep the wheels in motion.

-Whether you want to pass the business to heirs, sell shares to a partner or employees, or put it up for sale entirely, you should put the terms in writing, and have them reviewed by an attorney.
-Your document should also include provisions for funding the business: Would it be a hassle-free transfer of assets?
-Would there be capital to buy out heirs that comes from a loan, insurance policy, selling assets from another source?
+Whether you want to pass the business to heirs, sell shares to a partner or employees, or put it up for sale entirely, you should put the terms in writing and have them reviewed by an attorney.
+Your document should also include provisions for funding the business: Will it be a hassle-free transfer of assets?
+Will there be capital to buy out heirs that comes from a loan, an insurance policy, or selling assets from another source?

-In the survey, nearly seven in 10 said they had one or more life insurance policies for the sole purpose of continuing the business.
-Those funds can be earmarked to meet your business obligations and can help your successor fund the purchase of your business through a buy sell agreement.
+Having an insurance policy in place may also be a good idea.
+Life insurance funds can be earmarked to meet your business obligations, and they can help your successor fund the purchase of your business through a buy-sell agreement.

-In order to avoid legal disputes, hurt feelings and undue chaos, it is especially important to communicate your wishes in advance, so that family, co-owners, employees and other stakeholders know what to expect in the event of your absence or death.
-A hard conversation before an unexpected event will save untold confusion afterward.
+In order to avoid legal disputes, hurt feelings, and undue chaos, it is important to communicate your wishes in advance, so that family, co-owners, employees, and other stakeholders know what to expect in the event of your absence or death.
+A difficult conversation before an unexpected event can save untold confusion afterward.

-To help ensure a smooth transition, you can designate your wishes in a will or trust that can't be dismantled by survivors, partners or employees who have other ideas or understandings about your wishes.
-Wills are the most fundamental estate planning tools.
-Plans laid out in a will are triggered only in the event of your death and give clear direction on how to manage or distribute your assets if you pass away.
+To help ensure a smooth transition, you can put your wishes in a will or trust that can't be dismantled by survivors, partners, or employees who may have other ideas or understandings about your wishes.
+Wills are the most fundamental estate-planning tool.
+They give clear directions on how to manage or distribute your assets if you pass away.
 A revocable trust is a more common way to maintain continuity in a business.
-The trust holds your assets while you’re alive and in doing so helps streamline the transfer of your assets in a way that allows your heirs to avoid lengthy legal proceedings and court fees.
+The trust holds your assets while you're alive, and in doing so helps streamline the transfer of your assets in a way that allows your heirs to avoid lengthy legal proceedings and court fees.